-The proposed development is a nonresidential development.
+The proposed development is an exempt residential development as stated in the 2012 Revision to the Interlocal Agreement with the Alachua County Public School Board.
 Therefore, there are no impacts to public school facilities.
 The development will have no impact to the Level of Service (LOS) of public school facilities.